nextcloud/documentation/admin_manual/installation/source_installation.rst

 .. _vm_label:

-Installing on Windows (Virtual Machine)
+Installing on Windows (virtual machine)
 ---------------------------------------

 If you are using Windows, the easiest way to get Nextcloud up an running is using our Virtual Machine.
 The VM is mainly maintainted by Tech and Me and are offered in several different versions.
 The main version is for VMware version 10 and comes in different sizes.
 The standard size is 20 GB, but you can also download a 500 GB and a 1 TB version.
 Tech and Me also provides a Hyper-V version for all Hyper-V users.